datopia/pixyll/_drafts/hitchhiker.md

 # Persistence

-So far we have basically described the fractal tree concept, but we have already written a Merkle hash on each of the edges of the trees drawn.
+So far we have basically described the fractal tree concept, but we have already denoted a Merkle hash on each of the edges of the trees drawn.
 All hitchhiker-trees are [merkelized](https://en.wikipedia.org/wiki/Merkle_tree) data structures.
 This means we do not overwrite the trees in place, but in fact implement a so called persistent data structure that returns copies after